shshaw/Canvallax/README.md

 ### Scenes

 In order to use Canvallax, you need to create a `canvallax.Scene` and add elements to it.
-Create a new Canvallax scene either by calling `new canvallax.Scene()` or `canvallax.Scene()`; either will return a new instance.
+Create a new scene either by calling `new canvallax.Scene()` or `canvallax.Scene()`; either will return a new instance.
 Elements can be created in the same way, `new canvallax.Circle()` or `canvallax.Circle`, then added to the scene like so:

 ```javascript